Phoenix Performing Arts Programs

 Master of Music in Performance

 Voice applicants to this program need to upload a video recording to be considered for live auditions.
 Keyboard and instrumental candidates can take part in live auditions or upload recorded auditions that meet the school's requirements.
-This program is comprised of 32 credits hours, including 8 hours of studio instruction, 8 hours in an area of concentration and 16 hours of music theory/history/electives.
+This program is comprised of 32 credits hours, including 8 hours of studio instruction, eight to nine hours in an area of concentration and 15-16 hours of music theory/history/electives.
 All students need to complete the written comprehensive exam to graduate from the program.

 Master of Arts in Theatre

 This graduate program is geared towards K-12 teachers, students who plan to continue their studies at the doctoral level or individuals who want to expand their theater knowledge.
 This 30-credit program requires students to complete a thesis and a written comprehensive examination.
-Scholarly writing samples are required as part of the application package.
+A scholarly writing sample is required as part of the application package.

 Master of Fine Arts in Theatre